Reproductive isolation: Behavioral isolation

 The different mating rituals of animal species creates extremely powerful reproductive barriers, termed sexual or behavior isolation, that isolate apparently similar species in the majority of the groups of the animal kingdom.
 In dioecious species, males and females have to search for a partner, be in proximity to each other, carry out the complex mating rituals and finally copulate or release their gametes into the environment in order to breed.

 The songs of birds, insects and many other animals are part of a ritual to attract potential partners of their own species.
 The song presents specific patterns recognizable only by members of the same species, and therefore represents a mechanism of reproductive isolation.
 This recording is the song of a species of cicada, recorded in New Zealand.

-Mating dances, the songs of males to attract females or the mutual grooming of pairs, are all examples of typical courtship behavior that allows both recognition and reproductive isolation.
-This is because each of the stages of courtship depend on the behavior of the partner.
-The male will only move onto the second stage of the exhibition if the female shows certain responses in her behavior.
-He will only pass onto the third stage when she displays a second key behavior.
-The behaviors of both interlink, are synchronized in time and lead finally to copulation or the liberation of gametes into the environment.
-No animal that is not physiologically suitable for fertilization can complete this demanding chain of behavior.
-In fact, the smallest difference in the courting patterns of two species is enough to prevent mating (for example, a specific song pattern acts as an isolation mechanism in distinct species of grasshopper of the genus Chorthippus).
+Mating dances, songs, or mutual grooming are all examples of typical courtship behavior that allows both recognition and reproductive isolation.
+The behaviors of both animals interlink, are synchronized in time and lead finally to copulation or the liberation of gametes into the environment.
+The smallest difference in the courting patterns of two species may be enough to prevent mating (for example, a specific song pattern acts as an isolation mechanism in distinct species of grasshopper of the genus Chorthippus).

 Even where there are minimal morphological differences between species, differences in behavior can be enough to prevent mating.
 For example, Drosophila melanogaster and D. simulans which are considered twin species due to their morphological similarity, do not mate even if they are kept together in a laboratory.
 Drosophila ananassae and D. pallidosa are twin species from Melanesia.
 In the wild they rarely produce hybrids, although in the laboratory it is possible to produce fertile offspring.
 Studies of their sexual behavior show that the males court the females of both species but the females show a marked preference for mating with males of their own species.
 A different regulator region has been found on Chromosome II of both species that affects the selection behavior of the females.